Skip to content

 from_parts(parts) abstractmethod classmethod

-Construct a pointer from unescaped tokens.
+Build a pointer from unescaped parts.

 Source code in jsonpatchx/backend.py